Key Personnel

 Wilfred Oliver

-Wilfred Oliver has over 35 years’ experience in the space business.
-Following graduation in 1976 with a BSc Honours in Mechanical Engineering, Wilfred started working in the Defence & Aerospace business before joining British Aerospace - Space and Comms Division in 1982 where he initially became a specialist in the design of light weight Carbon Fibre composite flight structures such as antenna structures, reflectors and launch vehicle structures for the Ariane programs.
-As a Launch Vehicle Manager in the BAe Design Office Wilfred was responsible for the development and qualification of a number of launch vehicle structure including the all composite Ariane4 SPELDA, payload adapters and rocket release gear.
+Wilfred Oliver has over 40 years’ experience in the space business.
+Following graduation in 1976 with a BSc Honours First Class in Mechanical Engineering, Wilfred started working in the Defence & Aerospace business before joining British Aerospace (BAe) - Space and Communications Division in 1982 where became a specialist in the design, manufacture and test of light weight Carbon Fibre composite flight structures such as antenna structures, reflectors and launch vehicle structures.
+As Launch Vehicle Manager in the BAe Design Office, Wilfred was responsible for the development and qualification of a number of launch vehicle structure including the Ariane4 dual SPELDA, CNES and US rocket payload adapters and rocket release gear.

-In 2006 Wilfred Joined Telesat Canada as Senior Consulting Engineer participating in a large number of space consulting programs for International clients as well as the space insurance community.
-Over his space career Wilfred has gained in depth experience in all satellite platform sub-systems and launch vehicles and has worked on over 35 satellite programs and conducted multiple launch campaigns using many different launch vehicles.
+Over his space career Wilfred has gained in depth experience in all satellite platform sub-systems and launch vehicles and has worked on over 35 satellite programs and conducted multiple launch campaigns using several different launch vehicles.

 ⬆ Back to the top